Out-of Body Experiences and the Near-Death

 of adrenaline.
 Bring them to me immediately

 to go to work on my body.
 He began to beat on

 of a sudden I sort of became protective towards

 my body, even though I wanted nothing to do

 on my chest and shocking my body, but I was

 up in the corner of the emergency room accompanied

 she finally returned to her body as a result of her

-of her doctor's last effort to revive her.
+doctor's last effort to revive her.
 The medical

 professionals she talked to did not know how to deal

 Return to Top

 NDE research is finding an undeniable answer to the

 must first determine whether consciousness can transcend

-to discover this is to examine those NDEs which
+discover this is to examine those NDEs which are "veridical"

 some distant location away from their body, such as

 another room of the hospital.
 If the events witnessed

 said to have taken place.
 It would provide very compelling

 body.
 NDE research is coming very close to providing

 Return to Top